An estimate for the radial chemical distance in $2d$ critical percolation clusters: Introduction

 and, for $n<n'<N$,

 \end{Prop}

-Generally, we reserve the letter $A$ for arm events, the letter $B$ for boxes, the capital letter $C$ (with various fonts) for circuits and events related to circuits, and the small letter $c$ for various constants.
+Generally, we reserve the letter $A$ for arm events, the letter $B$ for boxes, and the capital letter $C$ (with various fonts) for circuits and events related to circuits, for ``closed'' when used as a subscript, and at times for various constants, along with the small letter $c$.
 All other notations will be specified as needed.